-From Wind Cave’s creation in 1903 to today, the park has made many improvements to its facilities, routes.
+From Wind Cave’s creation in 1903 to today, the park has made many improvements to its facilities and roads.
 Many of the founding projects to enhance the parks facilities were established during the 1930s when the park housed a Civilian Conservation Corps (CCC) camp.
 The men stationed at the camp participated in projects to construct park buildings, tour paths, roads, and many other important facilities that we continue to utilize today.

 Below is a short video and a write-up about the CCC and its relationship to Wind Cave National Park.